Robert Struble Jr.: Politics

 In the election campaign prior to November 3, 2009, Struble was Protect Marriage Washington's spokesman on Referendum 71.
 His job included televised debates around the state against advocates for same sex marriage, or its equivalency.

 Struble's political career had included party politics.
 He served three biennial terms (1995–1998) as GOP Washington State committeeman from Kitsap County.
 In 2007, Struble became an independent, having resigned from the Republican Party over the issue of torture.

 He served also on the steering committee (1990–92) of LIMIT, which ran Initiative 573, the term limits law passed by the electorate of WA State in November, 1992.
 In 1993 he wrote a history of this campaign in, “Second Time A Charm: Term Limits in Washington State,” a paper delivered at the Annual Meeting of the Western Political Science Association, Pasadena, CA, 3/18/93.

-Ancestry, Education & Personal
+Ancestry, education and personal

 Struble was born June 7, 1943, to Ruth (Cowan) Struble and Bob Struble, Sr., then a Captain in the U.S. Army and later a recognized welfare reformer.
 He was also great-grandson of Iowa City pioneer, John T. Struble, and great-grandnephew of 19th century political leaders, Congressman Isaac Struble and Speaker of the Iowa House, George R. Struble.